jimmo/ncss-embedded/chapters/9-advanced-components.md

 ### UART

-UART stands for Universal Asyncronous Receiver/Transmitter, **asyncronous** means that communication happen without the use of an external clock.
-So each direction of transmission occurs on 1-wire from 1 device to another.
-To transmit and receive requires each direction to be on it's own wire.
+UART stands for Universal Asyncronous Receiver/Transmitter, **asyncronous** means that communication happens without the use of an external clock.
+So data is transmitted in both directions on one wire between two devices.
+Each connection between two devices will only transmit in one direction, so if you need to send data backwards and forwards you will need two wires.

 The signal looks like this: